HannesLindahl/ana-cnn-classification/README.md

      * nuclear dots (nds)
      * nucleolar (nuc)

-Both models use a pre-trained **EfficientNetV2-XL (ImageNet-21k-ft1k)** backbone as a fixed feature extractor.
+Original models use a pre-trained **EfficientNetV2-XL (ImageNet-21k-ft1k)** backbone as a fixed feature extractor.

+The updated models use a pre-trained **EfficientNetV2-L (ImageNet)** backbone as a fixed feature extractor.

 ---